Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from drug addiction.

 Understanding drug addiction treatment & long-term sobriety

 Addictions to drugs or alcohol can destroy a person’s life.
-Every facet of his or her existence can be negatively impacted and devastation can prevail over wellness.
+Every facet of their existence can be negatively impacted, and devastation can prevail over wellness.
 Overcoming an addiction to any type of substance is a monumental achievement, as it requires strength, bravery, and dedication.
 For this reason and more, overcoming an addiction is something to be proud of, and it should be celebrated.

 While some individuals are able to conquer an addiction on their own, most require the help of professionals.
 Depending on the type of substance that an individual has become addicted to, as well as the physical and psychological effects that have arisen as a result of that addiction, various levels of care will be appropriate.

 Yet, while treatment is commonly successful in helping individuals put an end to their abuse of drugs or alcohol, it is not the end point.
 Addiction is not something that can be cured, and maintaining sobriety often requires a life-long commitment to one’s recovery.
 As such, most reputable treatment centers will arm individuals with the tools they need upon completion of care in order to have the best chance at sustaining their sobriety.
 The professionals at these treatment centers will work diligently with individuals in devising a thorough discharge plan that will outline various supports and interventions that can be accessed once residents have left the structured treatment setting.